by Scott Yenor | Winter 2017

 Today, confidence in our colleges and universities is at an all-time low.
 Free speech is under assault throughout the university system.
 Conservatives and Christians hardly have a voice on our campuses.
 There is increasing skepticism that a college education is worth its risks, in both corruption and debt.

 A university aimed at “competencies” will fail to achieve either competence or true education.
+Click To Tweet A university aimed at “competencies” will fail to achieve either competence or true education.
 A genuine university education presupposes that basic competencies are developed before students arrive.
 Classical Christian schools are among the few K–12 options that prepare students for true education.

 DR. SCOTT YENOR is a professor of political science at Boise State University and Chairman of the Board at The Ambrose School, Meridian, ID.